-Yapa (Warlpiri for Aboriginal people) teachers and traditional owners of Newmont Goldcorp’s Tanami/Granites gold mine complex set up the Warlpiri Education and Training Trust (WETT) in 2005.
+Yapa (Warlpiri for Aboriginal people) teachers and traditional owners of Newmont Tanami/Granites gold mine complex set up the Warlpiri Education and Training Trust (WETT) in 2005.

-- Children and families supports Warlpiri governance and staff in childcare services in the four communities and delivers a playgroup in Willowra in partnership with World Vision Australia.
+- Children and families supports Warlpiri governance and staff in early childhood services in Yuendumu and delivers a playgroup in Willowra in partnership with World Vision Australia.

 - Language and culture in schools supports communities to maintain culture by funding country visits, Warlpiri language curriculum development and wages for elders who teach in the classroom and on country.
 Read more

 - Secondary school support funds interstate excursions for school students and students away at boarding school.

 - Learning community centres promote adult learning and literacy for work, life and wellbeing.
 This innovative venture has seen a centre set up in each community, serving as classroom, library, internet café, cultural archive and service hub.

-We support an advisory committee of majority Yapa members who design, plan and monitor WETT-funded initiatives.
-One representative each from the four communities are joined by one each from Newmont Goldcorp and the CLC, and an independent education expert.
+We support an advisory committee with a majority of Yapa members who design, plan and monitor WETT-funded initiatives.
+Four representatives from the four communities are joined by one each from Newmont and the CLC.